Get ready for Brexit

 - you’re not an EU, EEA or Swiss citizen, but your family member is

 The deadline for applying is 30 June 2021, or 31 December 2020 if the UK leaves the EU without a deal.
 It’s free to apply.

 GOV.UK provides this information in 26 different European languages.

 ID document checking service at Brighton Town Hall

 The first part of the EU Settlement Scheme application asks you to verify your identity using your European identity document, such as your passport or ID card.
-You can do this by either downloading an app on a compatible Android phone or by posting your passport or ID card to the Home Office.
+You can do this by either downloading an app on a compatible Android phone, an iPhone 8 or above or by posting your passport or ID card to the Home Office.

-If you don’t have an Android phone and don’t want to send your documents in the post, you can use our free drop-in ID document check service at Brighton Town Hall to have your identity documents checked.
+If you don’t have an Android phone, an iPhone 8 or above and don’t want to send your documents in the post, you can use our free drop-in ID document check service at Brighton Town Hall to have your identity documents checked.